marciogualtieri/About/README.md

 ## Data Science

-I have completed a number of courses from [Coursera](https://www.coursera.org/) and [edX](https://www.edx.org/) on the subjects of statistics and data science (using tools such as Spark, R and Python).
+I have completed a number of courses from [Coursera](https://www.coursera.org/) and [edX](https://www.edx.org/) on the subjects of machine learning, statistics and data analytics (using tools such as Spark, R and Python).
 You will find a list of my certified courses on my [LinkedIn profile](https://www.linkedin.com/in/marcio-gualtieri-999773b).

 Follow samples of my work that represent some of my data science skills: